saitha19/Workfront-core-developer-Portfolio/fundamentals/access-levels-and-permissions.md

     - Using access level you can control what user can see and can do on different workfront objects or areas

 ## Built - in Access Levels
-  Adobe workfront has 5 Built-in Access levels 1.System Administrator : User with this access level can do everything within the workfront.
-This access level cannnot be modified.
+--  Adobe workfront has 5 Built-in Access levels
-  2.Standard
+  - System Administrator : User with this access level can do everything within the workfront.
+This access level cannnot be modified.            - Standard
-  3.Light
+  - Light
-  4.Contributor
+  - Contributor
-  5.External
+  - External